The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 Here are the main things to know when completing an N12 form:

 Termination Date: Fill in a termination date that is at least 60 days following the date you give the N12 to the tenant (more on this below).
 If you’re going to mail the form, add 5 days.
 The termination date must also be on the last day of the rental period.
 So if the tenant pays rent on the first of the month, the last day of the rental period is the last day of the month.
 If they pay on the 15th of the month, the last day of the rental period is the 14th of the month.
 Note, however, that the tenancy will not actually terminate on this date if the tenant chooses to remain and challenge the N12.
-In this scenario, only the Landlord and Tenant Board (LTB) can terminate the lease.
+In this scenario, only the LTB can terminate the lease.

 Intended Occupant: Even if more than one person plans to move in (e.g., you, your spouse, a child, and a parent), only shade one box for one person.
 Otherwise, you may create technical complications that could mess up your application.